ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 relay this information to a malicious party, allowing them to understand more about filtering methodologies at a receiving entity.

+# Operational Considerations

+## Report Generation

+* The error fields should be reasonably terse and usable.
+* If reports cannot be generator, the system should ideally log a useful error that helps troubleshoot the issue.

+## Report Evaluation

+As noted above, if a report does not match the specified format, the evaluator will likely find the contents to be in question.
+Alternately, the evaluator may decide to sideline those reports so they can more easily collaborate with the report generator to identify where the issues are happening.

+It's quite likely that the data contained within the reports will be extracted and stored in a system that allows for easy reporting, dashboarding, and/or monitoring.
+The XML reports themselves are not human readable in bulk, and a system such as the above may aid the Domain Owner with identifying issues.

+## Report Storage

+Once a report is accepted and properly parsed by the report evaluator, it is entirely up to that evaluator what they wish to do with the XML documents.
+For some domains, the quantity of reports could be fairly high, or the size of the reports themselves could be large.
+Once the data from the reports has been extracted and indexed, the reports seemingly have little value in most situations.

 {backmatter}

 # DMARC XML Schema {#xsd}